alitnk/monopay/docs/payment-procedure.md

 title: Payment Procedure
 ---

-If you wanna implement a payment system in your node.js app, first, you should know how payment gateways work.
+If you want to implement a payment system in your node.js app, you should know how payment gateways work.

 ## 1. Requesting A Payment